raspberrypilearning/oracle-raspberrypi-weather-station/en/step_4.md

 1. The SD card that was originally shipped with the Weather Station kit contains a version of Raspbian, the Raspberry Pi operating system, which is now extremely out of date and should not be used.

-1. Follow the [guide on the Raspberry Pi website](https://www.raspberrypi.org/learning/software-guide/) which tells you how to install the latest version of Raspbian.
-You can use the full Desktop version or the slimmer 'Lite' one.
+1. Follow the [guide on the Raspberry Pi website](https://www.raspberrypi.org/documentation/installation/installing-images/) which tells you how to install the latest version of Raspbian.
+You can use either Desktop version or the slimmer 'Lite' one.
 The latter is a smaller download as it does *not* include LibreOffice, Wolfram and many other packages which are not required for operation of the Weather Station.
 However, it is command-line only, and therefore all configuration is performed through this interface.
 There is no GUI.

 #### Setting up the Weather Station software.